sabinagiulioni/Portfolio-O1/README.md

 -	get glass of water
 -	use key
 -	go balcony
-These are the inputs to win the game directly.

 However, that is not how you are supposed to play.
-You are in a castle, and your aim is to go enjoy the view from the balcony.
-To do that, you need to find the key and unlock the door to get to the balcony, so you need to move through the rooms of the castle.
-To exit one room, you must collect the item stored in the room first.
-The game ends with your victory once you get to the balcony.
-So, the idea is for the player to wander through the castle, collect the objects they find, and use them when they want/need.
+The idea is for the player to wander through the castle, collect the objects they find, and use them when they want/need.
 Using each object has different consequences:
 -	the key serves to unlock the balcony door
 -	the pair of dancing shoes plays music
 -	the hand lens shows the dust in the library
--	the flashlight lights the way when the ghost turns off the room’s lights To use the “glass of water” object, you can type the command “drink” (“use glass of water” works as well, though).
+-	the flashlight lights the way when the ghost turns off the room’s lights

+To use the “glass of water” object, you can type the command “drink” (“use glass of water” works as well, though).
 If you use an object where you do not need it, cannot use it (only in the case of the key), or when you have not collected it yet, a specific message gets printed out.
 The ghost is also wandering through the castle at the same time.
 If it ends up in the same room as you are, it prints out a message to scare you and a spooky melody is played.
 Play with audio on (there’s music also in the ballroom)!